Vavilov Hits the Road (Updated August 20) (Pinned to the Top of the Blog)

 Notably, Loparco J applied the reasonableness standard even though the rule at issue touched upon matters relating to solicitor-client privilege (which are subject to correctness review), reasoning that the relevant issue was whether the Law Society had the authority to enact the rule (at para.
 45).
 However, she arguably muddied the waters (at para.
 57) by reviewing the reasonableness of the Trust Safety Committee’s determination of the reasonableness of the rule (rather than directly assessing the reasonableness of the rule), creating a double deference problem and not engaging in the robust reasonableness review Vavilov envisages when compliance with a decision-maker’s governing statutory scheme is in issue.

-There has been disagreement on the niche issue of whether arbitration decisions are subject to the appellate review framework post Vavilov or, as was the case previously, subject to the judical review framework (per Sattva Capital Corp. v.
+There has been disagreement on the niche issue of whether arbitration decisions are subject to the appellate review framework post Vavilov or, as was the case previously, subject to the judicial review framework (per Sattva Capital Corp. v.
 Creston Moly Corp., 2014 SCC 53, 2 SCR 633).
 In Buffalo Point First Nation et al. v.
 Cottage Owners Association, 2020 MBQB 20, at para.
 56 and Allstate Insurance Company v.
 Her Majesty the Queen, 2020 ONSC 830, at para.
 19 the courts took the view that Sattva has been superseded by Vavilov.
 But in Cove Contracting Ltd v Condominium Corporation No 012 5598 (Ravine Park), 2020 ABQB 106, at para.
-13, it was held that Sattva continues to bind.
+10, it was held that Sattva continues to bind.
 See also Freedman v.
 Freedman Holdings Inc., 2020 ONSC 2692, at paras.
 102-103 on the commonalities between review of administrative decisions and arbitration decisions.
 Subject, obviously, to the details of the statutory provision in a given jurisdiction, I think the better view must be that the use of the word “appeal” in relation to arbitration decisions now carries with it the appellate review framework (correctness on extricable questions of law, palpable and overriding error for the rest).
 Hainey J doubted this view in Ontario First Nations (2008) Limited Partnership v.
 Ontario Lottery And Gaming Corporation, 2020 ONSC 1516, at paras.
 61-75, reasoning that the legislative intent branch of the Vavilov framework did not apply because the right of appeal was found in an agreement between the parties, not the provincial arbitration statute.
 To my eye, this distinction is far too fine.
 It is true that s.
 45 of the Arbitration Act does not explicitly provide for appeals, but it does draw distinctions between the treatment of questions of law (s.
 45(1) and (2)) and questions of fact and questions of mixed fact and law (s.
 45(3)).
 The natural reading, in light of Vavilov, is that the legislature has proceeded on the basis that the courts will apply the appellate review framework.
 Whilst no standard of review is specified in the legislation, I do not think this is necessary to engage the legislative intent branch of Vavilov where the statute provides for an appeal (it is necessary where the statute purports to set out grounds of review: see the discussion of patent unreasonableness below).

 In terms of correctness review on statutory appeals (under the Housen v.
 Nikolaisen framework), the following comment from Swinton J is notable: